graph-part/graph-part/README.md

 `chunks` should be picked so that all `threads` are utilized.
 Each chunk is aligned to each other chunk, so `threads` <= `chunks`*`chunks` results in full utilization.

 - **I want to test multiple thresholds and partitioning parameters - How can I do this efficiently ?**
 When constructing the graph, we only retain identities that are larger than the selected `threshold`, as only those form relevant edges for partitioning the data.
 All other similarities are discarded as they are computed.
 To test multiple thresholds, the most efficient way is to first try the lowest threshold to be considered and save the edge list by specifying `--save-checkpoint-path EDGELIST.csv`.
-In the next run, use `graph-part precomputed -ef EDGELIST.csv` to start directly from the previous alignment result.
+In the next run, use `graphpart precomputed -ef EDGELIST.csv` to start directly from the previous alignment result.